 Justification: Currently there is no non-motorized connection to the businesses west of Cedar St. on Kipp Rd. or to Meijer.
 This project was identified as a high priority in the Non-Motorized Plan.
 Coordination is required with MDOT and Ingham County Road Department who have jurisdiction over the right of way.
 Funded likely through Special Assessments and Major Street Fund.

-Project Number: 2020-P24 Lee Austin Park: Capital Improvements (Park- Final Year)
+Project Number: 2020-P18 Bond Park: Capital Improvements (Park- Final Year) (Moved from 24/25)